 - If you know a science artist or scientist with publicly-posted images, you can ask them for permission to use their images.
 For example, we used one of Science Sam's instagram posts before, with permission and attribution.

-Here are some sources for general stock images:
+Here are some sources for general stock images, including archival images:

 - Google Arts & Culture